 What is a boss?

-A boss, or more formally addressed as a manager, team lead or supervisor, is someone who oversees employees of a company or organization.
-Their job is to make important decisions and to ensure tasks are completed and that the company is meeting its goals.
-The most effective leaders can motivate , inspire and lead a company and its employees to success.
+A boss, or more formally addressed as a manager, team leader or supervisor, is someone who oversees employees of a company or organization.
+Their job is to make important decisions and to ensure tasks are completed and the company is meeting its goals.
+The most effective leaders can motivate, inspire and lead a company and its employees to success.
 While there are some who may only be concerned with their own success, there are also others who are excited and driven to see their employees and company achieve their goals.
 You may have worked with several types of bosses throughout your career.

 The five types of bosses